225 Main Street, Port Jefferson, NY. 11777

 (631) 476 - 8327

 DescriptionThe Secret Garden Tea Café is located at 225 Main Street, Port Jefferson, NY.
-Parking needs to be in one of the municipal lots behind the café.
+Parking needs to be found on the street (make sure to look at the parking signs) or in one of the municipal lots behind the café.
 You then need to walk back to the café entrance.
 If walking is an issue it is best to drop the passenger off in front of the café and then park.
 A street-level, single door gets you to the tea shoppe.
 The café is beyond the shoppe.

-Carpet covers the floor.
+Flat carpet covers the floor.
 Tables have ample space between them.
 Two, large, single-occupancy restrooms are located at the rear of the dining room.
-The one on the left is handicapped-accessible.
+The one on the left is accessible.

 This establishment is not recommended for children under seven.